Why is Open Banking Important for Financial Companies: An Overview and Implementation Guide

 Examples of API Frameworks Used in Open Banking: Several API frameworks have become prominent in the open banking ecosystem, helping to standardize how financial data is accessed and shared:

-In open banking, cloud computing proves essential by enabling financial companies to expand or contract their technological resources as needed.
+In open banking, cloud computing is essential by enabling financial companies to expand or contract their technological resources as needed.
 This flexibility allows banks to handle customer demands more dynamically, adapting quickly to changes without significant infrastructure changes.

 For instance, during high transaction periods, cloud solutions can scale up to manage the load and then scale down during quieter times, ensuring efficiency without overhead.